 Therefore, we intend to establish a school for the Lord’s service.
 In drawing up its regulations, we hope to set down nothing harsh, nothing burdensome.
 The good of all concerned, however, may prompt us to a little strictness in order to amend faults and to safeguard love.
 Do not be daunted immediately by fear and run away from the road that leads to salvation.
 It is bound to be narrow at the outset.
 But as we progress in this way of life and in faith, we shall run on the path of God’s commandments, our hearts overflowing with the inexpressible delight of love.
 Never swerving from his instructions, then, but faithfully observing his teaching in the monastery until death, we shall through patience share in the sufferings of Christ that we may deserve also to share in his kingdom.
 Amen.

-St. Benedict of Nursia, whose feast day we celebrate today, is one of the patrons of Europe, a patron – along with St. Joseph – of good deaths and (again like Joseph, the “Terror of Demons”) those under spiritual attack.
+St. Benedict of Nursia, whose feast day we celebrate on July 11, is one of the patrons of Europe, a patron – along with St. Joseph – of good deaths and (again like Joseph, the “Terror of Demons”) those under spiritual attack.

 Most remember Benedict today as the Father of Western Monasticism, whose ancient Rule, come down to us from around 516, remains so relevant to us and our times that even secular organizations reference it when designing their leadership training programs.